ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-5.md

 declarations, function prototypes, function definitions, and macros (basically all of the C constructs we have in `example.c`).
-Let's start off trying to get `struct` declarations working and then add the other C constructs one-by-one as we go along.
+Let's start off trying to get `struct` declarations working and then add the other C constructs as we go along.

 --------------------------------------------------------------------------------